 Craig M. Notte is a Partner at Borah, Goldstein, Altschuler, Nahins & Goidel, P.C. who began as an associate in its Supreme Court litigation department in May 2005.
 His practice currently includes commercial and residential rent disputes, Yellowstone actions, partition actions, foreclosures, proceedings to collect money judgments, as well as real estate matters in Surrogate’s Court.
 Mr. Notte also represents condominium and cooperative boards in actions and proceedings for unpaid common charges and maintenance and all other issues arising in the coop/condo context, and is versed in Housing Court holdover and non-payment proceedings, rent stabilization and bankruptcy related issues in the landlord-tenant and condominium contexts.
 He also represents clients owning buildings subject to the New York City Landmarks Law.

 In September 2014, Craig was elected to the Advisory Council of the New York Landmarks Conservancy, the not-for-profit corporation dedicated to celebrating, preserving and protecting New York City’s iconic buildings and unique neighborhoods.

 Craig is a former member of the New York City Bar Association’s Committee on Cooperative and Condominium Law, and former President of the Board of Managers of the 110 Livingston Street Condominium in Downtown Brooklyn.

-Mr. Notte has been the lead counsel on the following important cases:
+Mr. Notte has been counsel on the following important cases: